sheep0x/anidown/README.md

 Usage
 -----
-build: `./make` (NOTE that this is a shell script, and has nothing to do with Make)
+build: `./make` (NOTE that this is a shell script and has nothing to do with Make)

 run:   `cd bin; touch watchlist; ./watch.sh`

+watchlist syntax:
+        anime1
+        season1
+        site1

+        anime2
+        season2
+        site2

+        ...

+        animeN
+        seasonN
+        siteN

+There must be a empty line between adjacent items.

 Legal issues
 ------------